74th/flyingwhale/README.md

-# Flying Whale : any package management in the container
+# Flying Whale : any package management systems in the container

 This makes a container as a command line tool from many package management systems.